valeriansaliou/sonic/README.md

 TODO: notice that query is done on 1M items (number of imported messages in Sonic database)
 TODO: notice that final KV DB size is 20MB; and FST is 1.4MB
-TODO: CPU usage of Sonic during import (~75% of 1 core mean)
+TODO: CPU usage of Sonic during import (~75% of 1 core mean; only 1 thread used)
-TODO: measure RPS in a table comparison
+TODO: measure RPS

 **Compared results per operation (on a single object):**